MicrosoftDocs/architecture-center/docs/example-scenario/file-storage/oracle-azure-netapp-files-content.md

 This image shows the benefits of using Azure NetApp Files with Oracle Database.

 :::image type="complex" source="./media/oracle-azure-netapp-files-key-values.png" alt-text="Architecture diagram listing features and benefits of Azure NetApp Files.
 The diagram also shows the different layers of a system that uses this service." border="false":::
    The diagram contains two sections.
 On the left, four boxes list features and advantages of Azure NetApp Files.
 The right section also contains boxes.
 One box is labeled Production, and one is labeled Testing and development at scale.
 Both contain database and V M icons.
 A third box is labeled Storage layer.
 It contains icons for database data and for Azure NetApp Files.
-A colored key indicates that database data and logs have a high performance requirement.
+A colored key indicates that database data and logs require high performance.
 Cloned database data and logs have a medium-high requirement.
 Copies of clones have a low requirement.
 :::image-end:::

 *Download an [SVG][Key benefits diagram in .svg format] of this architecture.*